Cordes Lakes area

 Reaching Out in Love Ministry

-Love Ministry is open from 9 a.m. to 1 p.m. and is located at 14720 S. Stagecoach Trail in Cordes Junction in the mobile at the Extra Self Storage.
+Love Ministry will be open on Oct.
+23 and 24.
+They are open from 9 a.m. to 1 p.m. and are located at 14720 S. Stagecoach Trail in Cordes Junction in the mobile at the Extra Self Storage.

 Cordes Lakes Food programs